-- Grants – Gift money (does not require repayment) from federal, state, University, or private funds.
+- Grants – Gift money (funds you don’t have to pay back) from federal, state, University, or private funds.
 Grants are awarded on the basis of financial need.

 - Scholarships – Gift money (funds you don’t have to pay back).
 Scholarships are awarded for academic achievement, individual talent, or other unique criteria specified by a donor.
 Some of these awards take financial need into account, while others do not.

 - University Scholarships are those awarded by UNC or foundations directly tied to the University.
 The Morehead-Cain and Robertson scholarships require separate applications; all others are awarded on the basis of your UNC Admissions application.